jortegac/coursera-pcdp-java/README.md

 # Coursera: Parallel, Concurrent, and Distributed Programming in Java Specialization

-Repository for my assignment for the Coursera specialization https://www.coursera.org/specializations/pcdp
+Repository for my miniprojects for the Coursera specialization found here: https://www.coursera.org/specializations/pcdp